-- You will be expected to share any and all lesson plans and or journal entries you create on the Iditarod website during your year as Teacher on the Trail, which may include, but not be limited to, publication in Iditarod educational materials.
+You will be expected to share lesson plans and journal entries you create on the Iditarod website during your year as Teacher on the Trail, which may include, but not be limited to publication in Iditarod education materials.
 This material becomes property of the Education Department.
+You maintain the by-line.

-You maintain by line. - You will become a representative of the Iditarod once you are selected as the Iditarod Teacher on the Trail and you are expected to conduct yourself in a professional manner.
+- You will become a representative of the Iditarod once you accept the job as the Iditarod Teacher on the Trail, and you are expected to conduct yourself in a professional manner.
 You are expected to demonstrate good manners and conduct yourself as a citizen with morally acceptable behavior and be recognized as a good role model to students and adults by promoting healthy lifestyles in person and on any social media platform.
 You are expected to conduct yourself as though you are in front of a classroom full of students and parents 24 hours a day during the race event period.
 Everyone will be watching you. - You must be computer literate.
-This means that at a minimum, you have to be able to use a word processing program, email, chat, photo editing software, and be able to use PDF to create documents and to conduct virtual group conferencing.
-We do provide training. - You will prepare a plan for the delivery of your journal from the trail.
+This means that at a minimum, you have to be able to use a word processing program, email, chat, photo editing software, and be able to create and edit PDFs as well as conduct virtual group conferencing.
+We do provide some technical training specific to posting on the EDU webpage. - You will prepare a plan for the delivery of your monthly messages and lesson plans..
 You may view past Teacher on the Trail samples on the web site.
-From the trail, you will post journal messages and lesson connections for educators to use with your journal (story starters, discussion topics, or lesson prompts). - Your verbal and writing skills must be of a professional level since you will be expected to communicate in a professional manner.
-(Demonstrate grammar skills and proper spelling in written communications, emails, postings, etc. Use spell check on every document and have a plan for proofreading in place.) - You should understand that www.iditarod.com is the property of ITC and that the information posted on the Iditarod Teacher on the Trail page(s) belongs to Iditarod (Copyrighted) and this site is not your personal site. - You may not maintain a separate Iditarod website during your year as Teacher on the Trail with the same or different information in relationship to the Iditarod or your position as Iditarod Teacher on the Trail. - Iditarod uses APA style guide.
-If an Iditarod trademark is used in a body of writing, only use mark on the first reference.
+From the trail, you will post daily journal messages and lesson connections for educators to use with your journal (story starters, discussion topics, or lesson prompts). - Your verbal and writing skills must be of a professional level since you will be expected to communicate in a professional manner.
+Demonstrate strong command of grammar skills and proper spelling in written communications, emails, postings, etc. Use spell check on every document and have a plan for proofreading in place. - You should understand that www.iditarod.com and iditarod.com/edu are the property of ITC and that the information posted on the Iditarod Teacher on the Trail page(s) belongs to Iditarod (copyrighted) and this site is not your personal site. - You may not maintain a separate Iditarod website during your year as Teacher on the Trail with the same or different information in relation to the Iditarod or your position as Iditarod Teacher on the Trail. - Iditarod uses the APA style guide.
+If an Iditarod trademark is used in a body of writing, only use the mark on the first reference.
 You will be provided an Iditarod Branding and Style Guide to follow.
 All Iditarod trademarked titles and phrases are listed in the style guide including other Iditarod writing preferences.